tncrazvan/catpaw-dev-tools/README.md

 The `prefix` also applies to all the other projects, so this means that, for example, the `core` project is located in a directory called `catpaw-core`.

 ## Note
-As you can see the `svelte-starter` specifies a property `imports`.
+As you can see the `svelte-starter` specifies a property `imports`.<br/>
-This  `imports` property overwrites the `export` property from the root of the configuration, making it possible to exclude or  inlcude certains fails into the  `svelte-start` project from the `dev-dools` master project.
+This  `imports` property overwrites the `export` property from the root of the configuration, making it possible to exclude or  inlcude certains fails into the  `svelte-start` project from the `dev-dools` master project.<br/>
 In this case the outcome would be that `svelte-starter` will not import the `.vscode` directory.

 ## Usage examples

+A few examples on how to use this binary.

 ### Delete all local and remote tags
 ```bash